 Examples of Custom Attributes:

 The COVID-19 pandemic accelerated evolving consumer buying trends and forced businesses to rethink their fulfillment strategies.
-As consumer trends continue to change frequently, companies need flexible fulfillment strategies to meet customer expectations, control costs, and stay ahead of the competition.
+As consumer trends continue to change frequently, companies need a flexible fulfillment strategy to meet customer expectations, control costs, and stay ahead of the competition.

-If you’d like to learn more about Kibo Order Management and Product Information Management Capabilites, register for a 15-minute demo.
+If you’d like to learn more about Kibo Order Management, register for a 15-minute demo.